-What are the sociological implications of the Eucharist?
+This session explores the implications of the Transfiguration upon being “In Adam” and “In Christ.”
+How does the Eucharist relate to what happened on Mt.
+Tabor.
 Why has something that has supposed to unite us, become a source of division and contention?
 Are there very real human and social consequences of disdaining the Eucharist?
 This session unpacks the implications of all the above in the manifestation of our union with Christ and with one another.
-There is more to our community (union) than other-worldly, “spiritual” and “positional truths.”

 HOW TO GET IT

-This seminar is available for direct download at stephencrosby.soarlms.com.
+This seminar is available (with PDF handout notes) for direct download at stephencrosby.soarlms.com.
 To download the files, it will be necessary to set up a student account with an email and password.
 There is a fee associated with the course.

 Copyright 2020.
 Dr. Stephen R. Crosby. www.stevecrosby.org.
 For video and audio resources, sign up as a student here.
 You will find a mix of both free resources and those with cost.
 This ministry is sustained by the freewill offerings of those believe in the message of a radical grace in a new covenant understanding.
 If this blog article has been a blessing to you, would you prayerfully consider making a contribution through our Paypal button to help?
 Stephanos Ministries is NOT a 501-c-3 corporation Click here to understand why.
 Thank you and God bless you.